Mark Twain's Mississippi Riverboat Cruise

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D

 DAY 1 -2

 We leave ABQ on our flights to Missouri.
 We will overnight in St. Louis.
 Before boarding our ship the next day, we have the morning available for a St. Louis City Tour.
 “The Gateway to the West” was the launching point for the great Lewis and Clark Expedition.
-Our ship sets sail tonight.
+Our ship sets sail this afternoon for Alton.